osuosl/timesync/source/users.rst

   It is the client's responsibility to hash the password before sending it to this endpoint, unlike the /login endpoint (see :ref:`auth<auth>`).
 The password should be hashed with bcrypt, using 10 rounds.
+The bcrypt prefix should be "2a" (different implementations may use different prefixes, but the API requires consistency for authentication).

 .. note::